The programme teaching team are experienced and committed online teachers, active researchers and renowned practitioners in the field.

 Peter Evans is a lecturer in the institute of Education, Community and Society, and former director of the MSc in Management of Training and Development.
 He is course organiser for ‘Digital Education: strategy and policy’, and for 'Wider Themes in Digital Education' and he teaches on ‘Introduction to Digital Environments for Learning’.
 He previously worked in the community media and cultural sectors, especially in formal and non-formal learning initiatives.
 His research interests are in social media and workplace learning.

 Rory Ewins is based in the Institute for Education, Community and Society.
 Rory leads on the course ‘Digital education in global context’ and leads and co-tutors on ‘An introduction to digital environments for learning’.
 His interests include online identity and its implications for academics, the effect of university and government IT policies on academic practice, e-learning and intellectual property, and e-learning in developing countries.
-He writes about these and too many other subjects on his personal site.

 Professor Dragan Gasevic